httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the first character of input_string is not lcalpha, fail parsing.
 2. Let output_string be an empty string.
 3. While input_string is not empty:
-   1. If the first character of input_string is not one of lcalpha, DIGIT, "\*", "\_", or "-", return output_string.
+   1. If the first character of input_string is not one of lcalpha, DIGIT, "\_", "-", ".", or "\*", return output_string.
    2. Let char be the result of removing the first character of input_string.
    3. Append char to output_string.
 4. Return output_string.